 The ultrasound technician (Rachel) wore her hair in a long bob, and I watched it swing satisfyingly against her jawline.
 She asked a few questions, had me squeeze each nipple so she could evaluate the fluid herself, then whirled around to the system computer and tapped on the keyboard a few times, while drawing “select and click” rectangles over the image on the monitor.
 There was a moment during the ultrasound when Rachel dropped her cheer.
 She had examined my right breast with its clear liquid, taken some still shots, and said, “this all looks just fine!“

 But she went silent as the wand touched Simone.
 She moved the wand carefully, slowly, and took many more pictures than she had taken of Françoise.
-(Françoise, by the bye, muttered something about a “prima donna” and “always needing attention, but I ignored her.)
+(Françoise, by the bye, muttered something about a “prima donna” and “always needing attention,” but I ignored her.)
 The wand created grainy black and white images on the screen, and I tried to understand their shapes and contours, the places where the image showed more white or more dark.
 But I didn’t really know how to look at what she was looking at, and my mind shut down.
 She squinted at the monitor, dragging and clicking.
 I watched her swinging hair.
 Once she had finished with my left breast, she said in a voice I couldn’t quite decipher, “I’m going to take this to the radiologist now, so just hang out here and wait a couple minutes.
 It won’t be long.“

 When a medical practitioner says “it won’t be long,” that statement usually proves false.
 In fact, sometimes it is an outright lie.
 And indeed, that morning, wrapping The Ladies up in the flimsy cotton of the mammogram jacket, it was.
 Long minutes, waiting to hear if I needed further testing, or if they had detected something.
 What had her face meant, when it stilled and she let the wand hover underneath the bottom curve of my breast?
 What had those gritty pictures shown her, that made her go silent?
-Should I text my husband now, while sitting in a cold room at Woman’s?
-Or should I wait in case there was genuinely bad news he would need to know, and not just my fear of bad news I couldn’t anticipate.
+Should I text my husband now, while sitting in a cold room at Womans? or should I wait in case there was genuinely bad news he would need to know, and not just my fear of bad news I couldn’t anticipate?

 Approximately 12 million other thoughts spun across my mind while I waited for Rachel to return.
 When she did, the door swung open quickly, and she handed me my exit paperwork.

-In the years since I moved to Baton Rouge and began seeing my OB-GYN at Woman’s Hospital, I have walked the hallways of that building more times than I can count.
+In the years since I moved to Baton Rouge and began seeing my OB-GYN at Women’s Hospital, I have walked the hallways of that building more times than I can count.
 But that day, I got lost on the way to the lab.
 I had to ask at the information desk, and apparently displayed my confusion in my words, because I ended up at the wrong lab.
 The inpatient lab had no record of any orders in my name, so a kind receptionist led me to the correct hallway.
 As I thanked her, I felt the stinging behind my eyes, from tension and fear I had not registered before.
 She patted my hand and returned to her desk.
 I went down the hall, found Subway, found the lab.
 A hematology technician with a suave grin and blue braids took two small vials of blood, wrapped my elbow with that stretchy tape, and said, “now YOU have a GREAT one, yeah?”

 You’ll be relieved to know that Simone is fine …